Patik05/BPC-DE1-Project-2026/README.md

 Outcome of `alarm_clock_tb`:
 ![alarm_clock_tb](images/sim1_alarm_clock_tb.png)<br>
-The display of the simulation shows us an example of the alarm clock responding to incoming signals.
+<i>The display of the simulation shows us an example of the alarm clock responding to incoming signals.</i>

 The test provides us the following events:
 - sig_reset is used to be sure that all used variables for the clock are indeed at the starting values.